Launch your business in 10 days!

 #9.
 Online Courses

 Creating online courses lets you make a living sharing your skills and knowledge.
 And you don’t need to be an expert in anything to excel.
-Jacques Hopkins played piano as a hobby before he started Piano in 21 Days, and he’s grown that course into a $40,000 a month business (hear how Jacques did it in
+Jacques Hopkins played piano as a hobby before he started Piano in 21 Days, and he’s grown that course into a $40K a month business.
+Hear how Jacques did it in this interview.

-There are many online teaching platforms where you can sell online courses without needing any technical skills or even having your own website (though setting that up can help you reach more students faster).
-The most popular include Kajabi, Udemy, and Teachable, all of which come with a built-in potential audience and marketing automation tools to help you build your audience.
+There are many online teaching platforms where you can sell online courses without needing any technical skills or even having your own website (though that helps).
+The most popular include Kajabi, Udemy, and Teachable, all of which come with a built-in potential audience and marketing automation tools.

 Online Course Pros: